Mercedes-Benz W124: 1995–1997: End of production

-Despite the numerous new technologies being released in the post 1993 period (supercharged Kompressor M111 motors, turbocharged DOHC diesels, M112 V6 engines, the 5G-tronic transmission, ESP etc.) the E-Class W124 markup and model fluctuation remained fixed.
-The entry E200 2 door models, available in Greece, Italy and Portugal were made available in the home market in February (cabriolet) and December (coupé) of 1994.
-1994 MY was the final year when the 124 series sedan was available in the United States, and 1995 MY for the other cars.
+While numerous new technologies were released by Mercedes-Benz across the remainder of their lineup – such as the supercharged Kompressor M111 engines, DOHC diesels, M112 V6 engines, the 5G-tronic transmission, ESP, et cetera – the E-class offerings remained mostly stable post-1993.
+The E200 coupés and cabriolets, initially only available in Greece, Italy and Portugal, were made available in the home market in February (cabriolet) and December (coupé) of 1994.
+Model year 1994 was the final year that the 124-series sedan was available in the United States, with the other bodystyles remaining on offer for 1995 as well.

-With the debut of the W210 E-class sedan in June 1995, production of the W124 began to fold down, with the last vehicles leaving Sindelfingen in August.
-The E250 Diesel and E220 would continue to be supplied as CKD kits to the Chakan plant in India until June of 1996.
-The estates lingered on until February 1996 and there would be no overlap in production with the S210 estate, that would debut in May.
-Coupés would follow in March 1996, whilst the cabriolets would soldier on until July 1997.
-They would not have a direct replacement, as Daimler opted to use the smaller W202 C-class platform for the new Mercedes-Benz W208 series that would be badged as the CLK-Class making their respective premieres in January 1997 (Coupé) and March 1998 (Cabriolet).
+With the debut of the W210 E-class sedan in June 1995, production of the W124 wound down, with the last vehicles leaving Sindelfingen in August.
+Mercedes Benz officially entered India in 1995; the E250 Diesel and E220 would continue to be supplied as CKD kits to the Chakan plant in India until June of 1996.
+The estates lingered on until February 1996, with no overlap in production with the S210 estate which debuted in May.
+Coupés followed in March 1996, whilst the A124 cabriolets would soldier on until July 1997.
+They did not receive a direct replacement, as Daimler opted to use the smaller W202 C-class platform for the new Mercedes-Benz W208 series (CLK-class) making their respective premieres in January 1997 (Coupé) and March 1998 (Cabriolet).